danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="messages.sendBroadcast.html" name="messages.sendBroadcast">Send a message to all users in the chat list: messages.sendBroadcast</a>

-* <a href="messages.sendInlineBotResult.html" name="messages.sendInlineBotResult">Send a result obtained using [messages.getInlineBotResults](../methods/messages.getInlineBotResults.md).: messages.sendInlineBotResult</a>
+* <a href="messages.sendInlineBotResult.html" name="messages.sendInlineBotResult">Send a result obtained using [messages.getInlineBotResults](../methods/messages.getInlineBotResults.md): messages.sendInlineBotResult</a>

-* <a href="messages.setEncryptedTyping.html" name="messages.setEncryptedTyping">Send typing event by the current user to a secret chat.: messages.setEncryptedTyping</a>
+* <a href="messages.setEncryptedTyping.html" name="messages.setEncryptedTyping">Send typing event by the current user to a secret chat: messages.setEncryptedTyping</a>

-* <a href="messages.setTyping.html" name="messages.setTyping">Sends a current user typing event (see [SendMessageAction](../types/SendMessageAction.md) for all event types) to a conversation partner or group.: messages.setTyping</a>
+* <a href="messages.setTyping.html" name="messages.setTyping">Sends a current user typing event (see [SendMessageAction](../types/SendMessageAction.md) for all event types) to a conversation partner or group: messages.setTyping</a>

 * <a href="messages.sendMessage.html" name="messages.sendMessage">Sends a message to a chat: messages.sendMessage</a>

 * <a href="messages.sendEncryptedFile.html" name="messages.sendEncryptedFile">Sends a message with a file attachment to a secret chat: messages.sendEncryptedFile</a>

-* <a href="messages.sendEncryptedService.html" name="messages.sendEncryptedService">Sends a service message to a secret chat.: messages.sendEncryptedService</a>
+* <a href="messages.sendEncryptedService.html" name="messages.sendEncryptedService">Sends a service message to a secret chat: messages.sendEncryptedService</a>

-* <a href="messages.sendEncrypted.html" name="messages.sendEncrypted">Sends a text message to a secret chat.: messages.sendEncrypted</a>
+* <a href="messages.sendEncrypted.html" name="messages.sendEncrypted">Sends a text message to a secret chat: messages.sendEncrypted</a>

 * <a href="account.setAccountTTL.html" name="account.setAccountTTL">Set account self-destruction period: account.setAccountTTL</a>